UT Students Accused of Sexual Misconduct

 Appeal of the Decision Regarding Sexual Misconduct or Relationship Violence

-The appeal can also be used to show newly discovered evidence.
-Before newly discovered evidence will be considered, it must be shown that the evidence is sufficient to alter a decision and was not available at the time of the original investigation, because information and/or facts could not have been known at the time of the investigation.
+- To consider new information, sufficient to alter an outcome, and was not available at the time of the original investigation, because the information could not have been known to the Complainant of Respondent parties at the time of the original investigation.

 - Accept the appeal and refer the case for a re-investigation by a new investigator(s);

 - Affirm the decision of the original investigator(s); or

 - Deny the appeal based on failure to meet established appeal criteria.

 If a new investigation is ordered, then the new investigator will receive all statements given by any parties that were interviewed but the new investigator will not receive any conclusions or outcome from the original report.

 All appeal decisions are final.
 Students will be notified within 10 business days of the appeal decision via their University email account.

 The University presumes that reports of sexual misconduct and/or relationship violence are made in good faith.
 A finding that the reported incident does not constitute does not mean that the report was made in bad faith.

 The University encourages all individuals who have experienced or witnessed behavior they believe violates the Sexual Misconduct and Relationship Violence Policy to report the matter so that it may be addressed, without fear of consequences from the University.

 The University of Tampa encourages anyone who believes they have experienced sexual misconduct and/or relationship violence to make a report to the Department of Campus Safety if the misconduct or violence occurred on campus, or to local law enforcement, for misconduct occurring off-campus.